 Though treatment for secondary neurological damage from a TBI has been the focus of this study, there is still much to be said about the mental health benefits that psychedelics can offer.
 In fact, studies have found that depression and PTSD greatly inhibits recovery from TBI and stroke (Davis et al., 2021).

 In an effort to provide only the most comprehensive information on how psychedelics can treat the co-occuring mental health disorders with brain injuries, we direct you to our articles on how psychedelics can treat depression, PTSD, anxiety, and addiction.

 Further research is required to determine frequency of use, dosage, and the most effective route of administration.
 Psychedelics show low risk of dependence and low presence of medical contraindications.
 This implicates this class of drugs as a clinically relevant area of study for treating TBI and reperfusion injury from stroke.

-Here, at Psychedelic Passage, we facilitate therapeutic psychedelic experiences across the nation, even from the comfort of your own home.
-If you’re looking to explore psychedelic medicine for yourself or a loved one, we empower you to book a consultation with us.
+Here, at Psychedelic Passage, our pre-vetted network of psychedelic facilitators can service your therapeutic psychedelic experience in any U.S. state and even from the comfort of your own home.
+If you’re looking to explore psychedelic medicine for yourself or a loved one, we empower you to book a consultation with our knowledgeable psychedelic concierges.

 We understand that navigating this fresh space of psychedelics can often be tricky.
 That’s why we work very hard to upload thorough articles on topics that may not be receiving sufficient attention elsewhere.
 You can find those by navigating to our resources page.
 That’s all for now our fellow psychonauts.
 Safe and mindful journeying!